The Future of Digital Communication Technology Till 2050

 Digital Communication Technology in 2040

-This period is getting closer to when many expect to approach uniqueness and the convergence of people and digital communication technology.
-We’re going to have problems with people who have aggressively accepted this fusion of man and machine in conflict with purists who believe in a mixture of religious strife.
+This period is getting closer to when many expect the approach of singularity.
+The convergence of people and digital communication technology is near.
+We will face conflicts with people who have aggressively accepted this fusion of man and machine.
+These conflicts will be in opposition to purists who believe in a mixture of religious strife.

-We should have advanced personal robots, advanced autonomous drones, vehicles, and independent military and defense systems that, mostly because of being hacked, can be expected to go rogue from time to time.
-We should see the advent of digital communication technology most likely to occur in specialized law enforcement departments, intelligence, and the military.
-To regulate the use of these innovations, we would possibly have a lot of complicated rules.
+The advent of digital communication technology is most likely to occur in specialized law enforcement departments, intelligence, and the military.
+To regulate the use of these innovations, we will likely have many complicated rules.

-PCs are completely virtual; voice communications are thoroughly combined with all other digital communication technology modes and AI filtered to maximize the time.
-Many of the discussions you have and people have with you will emulate AIs and summarize what has been discussed.
+PCs will be completely virtual, and voice communications will seamlessly integrate with all other digital communication technologies, with AI filtering to maximize time.
+Many of the discussions you have, and those people have with you, will emulate AIs and summarize the conversation.
 These AIs will be thoroughly qualified to imitate who you are and can do many of the tedious tasks you are already doing, if not most.

 Digital Communication Technology in 2050

 This decade brings us to where many of us assume the singularity would have occurred.
 We’re still going to have pure humans living in established or off-planet regions battling change.
-Even most individuals would be surgically linked to their computing facilities and mentally call on those services to boost results.
+Most individuals will even surgically link themselves to their computing facilities and mentally access those services to boost results.

-Digital communication technology is becoming much more prevalent—although at this stage, it has been open to the wealthy for some time—and your digital assistant can turn into friends and family (even expired family) that you can interact with throughout your life.
+Digital communication technology is becoming much more prevalent.
+However, at this stage, it has been available mainly to the wealthy for some time.
+Your digital assistant can evolve into friends and family.
+It can even emulate expired family members.
+You will be able to interact with them throughout your life.
 At this time, people who want to live in a virtual world will.
-Because robots and AIs will ultimately be able to take the ideas and translate them into reality, the need for human labor will be significantly reduced.
+Robots and AIs will ultimately take ideas and translate them into reality, significantly reducing the need for human labor.

 At that time, the multitasking capacity of computers, machines, and robots will be significantly improved.
 A service will primarily control the human body, and it will remotely monitor your mental attitude.
 This result will generate significant problems with the evaluation of what is human and what is a robot.
 The complexity of the mix between the two terms will differ a lot.
 Suppose you are communicating with a real person or an AI.
 In that case, you usually won’t tell or care because much of your contact will now occur with digital communication technology and AI proxies.

 Mobile phones no longer exist here because the integrated technology solution is inherent in communication.
-The disparity between those who can afford and embrace these technological improvements and those who do not will be significantly broadened by this consequence.
+This consequence will significantly broaden the disparity between those who can afford and embrace these technological improvements and those who cannot.
 In this decade, we can expect several disputes that will settle poorly for pure humans.
 In short, you’re the smartphone of the 2050s.

 Conclusion: